-When Stan shot and the bullet zipped lightning fast whooshing past the man’s face so close he could feel the heat of it smell the burnt powder, and slammed into the plaster wall, everyone in the room couldn’t hear a thing the next instant except the echo of the boom.
+When Stan shot and the bullet zipped fast whooshing past the man’s face so close he could feel the heat of it smell the burnt powder, and slammed into the plaster wall, everyone in the room stopped hearing anything the next instant except the echo of the boom.
 The gunman didn’t blink.
 He kept his head, but his hand gripped tense sweaty on the gun handle.

 “And you,” Stan said to the woman, “sit down on the bed, don’t move.”
 She sat down.
 “Turn so I can see your hands.”
 She turned slightly, her hands in her lap.

 He jabbed his eyes back at the man.